 From December 13th to December 19th, 2018 an online survey of Canadian adults selected by Ipsos was conducted on behalf of the Canadian Liver Foundation.
 For comparison purposes, a probability sample of this size has an estimated margin of error (which measures sampling variability) of +/- 3.5 %, 19 times out of 20.
 The results have been weighted by age, gender, education and region to match the population, according to Census data.
 This is to ensure the sample is representative of the entire adult population of Canada.
 Credibility intervals are wider among subsets of the population.

 The Canadian Liver Foundation was founded in 1969 by a group of doctors and business leaders concerned about the increasing incidence of liver disease, the Canadian Liver Foundation (CLF) was the first organization in the world devoted to providing support for research and education into the causes, diagnoses, prevention and treatment of all liver disease.
 Today, we are bringing liver research to life by promoting liver health, improving public awareness and understanding of liver disease, raising funds for research and providing support to individuals affected by liver disease.

-*News Release by Canadian Liver Foundation: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Canadian Liver Foundation).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.